cheminfo/eln-docs/docs/55_eln/20_eln-add-entry/includes/preferences/README.md

 ![preferences button](editPrefsButton.png)

-To define a snippet first associate to it a `key` that is composed of lowercase letters and the define the corresponding sentence.
+To define a snippet first associate to it a `key` that is composed of lowercase letters and then define the corresponding sentence.
 The sentence may contain not only reagents like `r1`, `r2` but also meta information that can be inserted using `_` followed by the meta field name like `_temperature` for example.
-If a snippet contains those field you will be able to update their values automatically.
+If a snippet contains those fields you will be able to update their values automatically.

 ![edit snippet](editSnippets.gif)